tstuefe/JEP387/jep.md

 A consideration is fragmentation of virtual memory resulting from this.
 In order to keep virtual memory fragmentation at bay, memory needs to be committed and uncommitted in a sufficiently coarse - and tunable - granularity.

-The proposal is to split the Metaspace memory into homogeneous units for the purpose of committing and uncommitting ("commit granules").
+This JEP proposes to section the Metaspace memory into homogeneous units for the purpose of committing and uncommitting ("commit granules").
 A commit granule can only be committed and uncommitted as a whole.
-The VirtualSpaceNode shall keep track the commit state of the granules it contains.
+The underlying mapped region shall keep track the commit state of the granules it contains.
 Upper layers can request committing and uncommitting ranges of commit granules.

 The size of these commit granules shall be tunable and by default large enough to keep virtual memory fragmentation manageable.

 ## B) Replace hard-wired chunk geometry with a buddy allocation scheme

-The current chunk allocation scheme knows three kind of chunks, sized 1K/4K/64K respectively, and so-called humongous chunks which are individually sized and larger than 64K.
+The current chunk allocation scheme knows three kinds of chunks, sized 1K/4K/64K respectively, and so-called humongous chunks which are individually sized and larger than 64K.
 Since JDK-8198423 chunks can be combined and split (e.g. 16 4K chunks can form one 64K chunk).

 The current allocation scheme has a number of disadvantages: